KeldorKatarn/OpenTTD_PatchPack/README.md

 * Stations now keep a history of waiting cargo which can be displayed as a graph (last 48 days in 2 day increments)

+* Filter the industry directory by accepted and produced cargo.

+* Useful warnings are shown in timetable window, e.g. when using auto-separation on conditional or full load orders.

-* Multiple rail-type sets should now be more compatible with eachother.
+* Multiple rail-type sets should now be more compatible with each other.

 * Rail types are sorted differently in the toolbar dropdown, first by compatibility, then by max speed.